-

 Please note that financial aid will only apply to standard program costs (tuition and associated student fees, etc.).
 Students pursuing AASECT certification beyond the coursework offered in the program should plan to finance additional AASECT requirements on their own.

-MPS in Sexual Health faculty are experienced professionals working in the fields of sexuality and gender research, therapy, education, and policy.
+In addition, the Sexual Health program is guided by skilled instructors, advisors, and professionals in the fields of sexuality and gender research, therapy, education, and policy.

 Admissions Advising